pengwenfei/simple-log/README.md

 Install Steps

-1.Download the file and upload it to your website host
+1.Download the files and upload it to your website host

 2.Open http://yoururl/install.php